 Want to see more vegan ice cream recipes here?
-Help out the vegan baking community by Submitting your own!
-Ice cream is a smooth frozen dessert usually made from eggs, milk, non-dairy milk, nut butters and/or starches.
+Help out the vegan baking community by sharing your own!
+Ice cream is a smooth frozen dessert traditionally made from cream, eggs, milk, and starches.
 Ice creams are sweet and usually combined with fruit or other flavorings.
-Vegan ice cream recipes usually utilize non-dairy milks, nut butters or tofu instead of milk or cream and sweet syrups, and/or starches instead of eggs.
+Vegan ice cream recipes usually utilize non-dairy milks and creams, nut butters or tofu instead of milk or cream and sweet syrups, and/or starches instead of eggs.

 9 results - showing 1 - 9